ASzampiasSWD/ElasticSearchBreachDB/Yahoo/README.md

 The Java code converts the Yahoo .txt files into ElasticSearch compliant JSON.

-1. Using the Java code, data to json conversion should take approximately 7 mins on Desktop.
+Using the Java code, data to json conversion should take approximately <b>7 mins</b> on Desktop.

 ## Necessary Steps